Frequently Asked Questions

 These are the most common questions that have been asked about the Network Addon Mod.

 NAMLite is a bite-sized package for users looking for a minimal install.
-Think of NAMLite as a “best hits”.
+Think of NAMLite as a collection of the NAM’s “best hits”.

 The 4GB Patch is a small patch, usable on any 32-bit executable file (not just SimCity 4) that allows the application to access 4GB RAM instead of a mere 2GB, and has historically been used in many modding communities associated with older games.
+The application will only use at most 2GB of RAM, even if you have far more available.
 This can also happen if your system is running a 32-bit version of Windows (i.e. if you’re still running Windows XP), and/or you have less than 4GB RAM.
-Both of these situations effectively render the improvements of the 4GB Patch (and the compatibility it provides with the Full version of the NAM Controller) moot.
-Note that the “LowRam/NoRHW” Controller options do not require the 4GB Patch, but they completely omit almost all the code required for the NAM’s RealHighway (RHW) Plugin to function.
+For more information, refer to A Note About the “4GB Patch”.

 Yes.
 The NAM is a cross-platform mod, with a cross-platform Java installer.
 Being cross-platform, it will run on macOS, provided Java has been installed.
 The version of Java included in this package is for Windows users, so it will not work for you.
 Instead, go to Adoptium or Oracle to download a Mac version of Java.
 Also, since Aspyr updated the Mac port of SimCity 4 to be a 64-bit application (and as of January 2023, has also implemented Apple Silicon support), the 4GB Patch is NOT required for Mac users.